 The park faces west, so the vistas are especially magical as the sun sets over the horizon.
 Seating, picnic tables and a paved path make it easy to find just the right spot.
 Food trucks roll in on select summer evenings to make picnicking even more convenient.

-The city views at Ah-Nab-Awen Park make it a favorite place for a picnic.
+The river and city views at Ah-Nab-Awen Park make it a favorite place for a picnic.

 Ah-Nab-Awen Park